kilpkonn/msc-thesis/main.typ

 This causes some problems for our algorithm as we decided to use universal function call syntax whenever possible as this avoids ambuigity.
 However users usually prefer method syntax as it is less verbose and easier to understand for humans.

+However this is not a fundamental limitation of the algorithm.
 One option to solve this would be to produce suggestions with using both of the options.
 That however has it's own issues as it might overwhelm the user with the amount of suggestions in case the suggestions are text wise similar.
 There can always be options when the user wishes to mix both of the syntaxes which causes the amount of suggestions to increase exponentially as every method call would double the amount of suggestions if we'd suggest both options.

 ==== C style stuff
+#todo("Write something here for outliers of sys crates")

 == Limitations of the methods (week 5)
 ==== Resynthesis